Wayneoween/dndaux.de/docs/glossary-tooltip-usage.md

 ## Workflow

+### Automated (Recommended)

+The repository includes a pre-commit hook that automatically applies glossary tooltips:

+1. **Write naturally** - Just write your posts using glossary terms normally
+2. **Commit as usual** - `git commit` will automatically run the tooltip processing
+3. **Build and deploy** - The tooltips will work on GitHub Pages

+The pre-commit hook:
+- Detects when markdown files are being committed
+- Automatically runs `rake glossary:autolink`
+- Stages any modified files for inclusion in the commit
+- Provides clear feedback about what was processed

+### Manual (Alternative)

+If you prefer manual control or need to troubleshoot:

 1. **Write naturally** - Just write your posts using glossary terms normally
 2. **Run autolink** - `bundle exec rake glossary:autolink` before publishing
 3. **Build and deploy** - The tooltips will work on GitHub Pages